 Revenues from regulated activities represent the inflow of economic benefits earned during the period arising in the ordinary course of the Partnership's operating activities.
-Such revenues are recognized on the accrual basis in accordance with tariffs approved by the AUC, and estimates of services provided but not yet billed to the AESO.
+Such revenues are recognized on the accrual basis in accordance with tariffs approved by the AUC, and estimates of revenues related to services provided but not yet billed to the AESO, including revenues arising from deferral accounts.
 The Partnership does not recognize revenue for any portion of tariffs received but not earned.
 Unearned tariffs are classified as financial liabilities related to regulated activities or deferred revenue in the financial statements.